 $ qalter -w v job_id verification: found suitable queue(s)

-- you are out of disk quota
+- lack of disk quota

-- there are bad characters in your script
+- bad characters in the script

-You can check the job output for the following:
+Check the job output for the following:

 - syntax errors in your script

 - code failing to run and exiting with an error

 - code failing to run because an expected file or directory did not exist

 - permissions problem (can't read or write certain files)

 - mismatch between cores requested for the job, and used by the application.
 To